Jeansen/jeansen.github.io/_posts/2021-12-17-from-xorg-to-wayland.markdown

 some time to figure that one out or better say find it somewhere in the [comments](https://github.com/Guake/guake/issues/1642).

 The same is true for [autokey](https://github.com/autokey/autokey).
 Global shortcuts to run a command won't work.
 You'll have to define them via custom shortcuts managed by your desktop environment, like GNOME.
-But application shortcuts still work as expected, as far as I can tell.
+But application shortcuts still work as expected.
+At least, as far as I can tell.